-To log in to TrackRecord WebServer, perform the following procedure:
+To log in to TrackRecord WebServer:

-- 1 Run a Web browser such as Microsoft Internet Explorer or Netscape Navigator. - 2 Enter http://<your servername>/trackrecord/welcome.html in the Destination field of your Web browser and click Enter. - Note: Ask your TrackRecord administrator what value to enter for <your servername>.
+- 1 Run a Web browser such as Microsoft Internet Explorer. - 2 Ententtp://<youservername>/trackrecord/welcome.htmlinthe Destination field of your Web browser and click Enter.

+Note: Ask your TrackRecord administrator what value to enter for your servername.